elliotpark410/Professional-Portfolio-v2/README.md

 ## License

-This project is licensed under the UC Berkeley Extension Program
+This project is licensed under the MIT License

 <br>

 ## Acknowledgments

-* Thank you to Jerome Chenette, Manuel Nunes, Daniel Chicchon, Brittany Crosthwait for their help!
+* Thank you to Jerome Chenette, Manuel Nunes, and Daniel Chicchon for their help!